Networking

 What is networking?

 Networking is simply speaking to people.
 It's not about being outgoing or knowing all the answers.
 It's about showing curiosity and finding shared interests with others.
-You don’t need to already have a network to get started.
-You can build one, and we can help.
+You don’t need a network to get started.
+You can build one – and we can help.

-Although 'networking' might sound daunting, it can include any number of things you might already be doing:
+Although 'networking' might sound daunting, it can include any number of things you might already be doing, such as:

-• Connecting with others at one of our career events.
-Browse and book your space for a careers event on CareerZone
+• connecting with others at one of our careers events – browse upcoming sessions and book your place via CareerZone

 • Connecting with professionals and peers using social media channels like LinkedIn